Biology, culture, and natural history

 Being an erratic shifter seems about on par with being left-handed in human communities; it is an ultimately harmless trait, though expressing it often results in reprimands and corrections.
 Erratic shifters undergo sleep shifts more often than uniform shifters, and they may change unwillingly due to intense emotions, such as joy, fury, or anguish.
 It does not appear that a 'cure' has been found for erratic shifting.

 Highly skilled shapeshifters are able to entirely remove or switch around bodyparts, such as replacing (human) hands with (human) feet, absorbing their own legs, or moving the eyes to the palms.
-The most voluminous form a skilled shapeshifter can take is a simultaneous human-horse, usually with the two bodies attached at the backs.
+The most voluminous form a skilled shapeshifter can take is a simultaneous human-horse, usually with the two bodies attached at the back.
 Upon death, all hrihriwa take on this form, even if they weren't able to purposefully transform into it in life.
-It is thus considered a macabre show of impropriety to take on a form like this, and even those who can usually won't.
+It is thus considered a macabre show of impropriety to deliberately take on a form like this, and even those who can usually won't.

-The least voluminous form a skilled shapeshifter can take appears to be a 'core' body cavity (such as a chest), which holds the heart, and the crown of the skull, which holds the brain (see also biological functions re: circulatory system)
+The least voluminous form a skilled shapeshifter can take appears to be a 'core' body cavity (such as the chest), which holds the heart, and the crown of the skull, which holds the brain (see also biological functions re: circulatory system)

 Hrihriwa only have one brain and one heart.
 Highly skilled shapeshifters may choose to remove vulnerable organs from exposed areas (e.g. by hiding the heart or brain in an unexpected place, like the rump og the horse body), indicating that their circulatory and nervous systems are as malleable as the rest of them.
 This does not appear to increase the risk of blood clots, heart issues, or internal bleeding.
 If anything, the opposite is true.
 Hrihriwa live several decades longer than humans - on average they live 100 to 130 years, though some hrihriwa have reached 150 years.

-Eating, aging, reproduction
+Eating, embryo/child development, reproduction

 Ecology